teyahbd/react-heardle-clone/README.md

 ## About

-This a small project with the aim to build my own version of the game [Heardle](https://www.spotify.com/heardle/?) in React.
+This a personal project with the aim to build my own version of the game [Heardle](https://www.spotify.com/heardle/?) in React.
 I play the game regularly and after first beginning to learn React, I was inspired to give it a try myself!
 The app accesses the Spotify API for track data - in particular a search feature that shows a list of possible songs based on the users input.
+I have avoided looking at similar projects while working on this app to encourage myself to explore different ways of implementing the features of the original.

 The project is a work in progress!
 My skills have developed a lot since I first began this project so I hope to do some light refactoring with my new knowledge before hosting the app.
-I'm currently using a royalty-free placeholder for the song to guess and hope to replace this so the game is actually playable.
+I'm currently using a royalty-free placeholder for the song to guess and hope to replace this so the game is playable.

 ### Future Goals